Frequently Asked Questions

 Do you handle both installation and ongoing maintenance?

 Yes, State Fire is a full-lifecycle fire protection partner.
-We handle
+We handle everything from initial system design and installation through routine

 inspections, testing, repair, and ongoing compliance maintenance.
-You don’t
+You don’t need separate contractors for each phase.

 Can State Fire support businesses with multiple locations across different states?